EmmanuelMath/NasaPodProject/README.md

 - Add animations for better user experience when transitioning between screens.
 - Support custom date ranges for the Recent Pictures feature.
 - Introduce accessibility improvements for visually impaired users.
+- Implement a solution to secure API key

 ---